Mad Dog and the Senator from Central Casting

 U.S. Senators John Cornyn and Ted Cruz were the farewell lunch speakers for a conference held by the conservative Texas Public Policy Foundation on Friday afternoon, and, when it comes to policy, there was hardly an ounce of distinction between the two Republicans.

-Their were, however, differences to be noted, the same kinds of difference one might notice between a work horse and a show horse.
+There were, however, differences to be noted, the same kinds of difference one might notice between a work horse and a show horse.

 Cruz played the audience as if his campaign for president had never fizzled out.
 He discussed the issues before Congress in red-hot terms, throwing verbal bombs at the outgoing Obama administration and Democrats, alternatively giving descriptions of them that could match either a zombie who didn’t know what had hit him to “radicalized” worshipers of Bernie Sanders and Elizabeth Warren.